bosley/sxs/README.md

 make -j8
 ```

-The main binary will be at `apps/build/cmd/sxs/sxs`
+The binaries will be at:
+- `apps/build/cmd/sxs/sxs`
+- `apps/build/cmd/sup/sup`

 ### Running Tests